-The Department of Epidemiology is recruiting a tenure-track Assistant Professor in genetic epidemiology of human complex diseases.
+The Department of Epidemiology is recruiting a non-tenure track Research Assistant Professor in genetic epidemiology of human complex diseases.
 The position will focus on identifying genetic, epigenetic or metabolic factors for cardiovascular disease, diabetes, obesity, mental illness, Alzheimer's disease or related conditions.
 The candidate will have opportunities to work on rich high-dimensional omics datasets, e.g., GWAS, EWAS, RNA-seq, metabolomics, proteomics, and neuroimaging datasets.

 The candidate is required to hold a PhD in epidemiology, quantitative genetics, bioinformatics or a related field.
 The successful candidate should also have advanced computer skills (e.g., programming languages, quantitative genetic methods, and familiarity with UNIX-like operating systems) and excellent English writing skills.
 Knowledge of bioinformatics, experience with handling massive datasets, publications in genetic epidemiology, and training grant are added advantages.
 The candidate should have a strong interest in genetic epidemiology, be highly motivated to conduct scientific research, be able to work independently in team-oriented projects, and be consistent, responsible and accurate in scientific research.
 Of note, this position is only for applicants who have strong background in quantitative genetics, bioinformatics, and programming ability in genetic epidemiology research.
 Those who would like to work in a wet lab should not apply for this position.
 Starting salary will be commensurate with training and experience.